Halkbank: U.S. conviction of executive

 In March 2017, deputy head of the bank Mehmet Hakan Atilla was arrested by the U.S. government for conspiring to evade sanctions against Iran by helping Zarrab "use U.S. financial institutions to engage in prohibited financial transactions that illegally funneled millions of dollars to Iran".
 Zarrab was arrested in Miami, Florida, in March 2016.
 In Ankara in March 2017, U.S. Secretary of State Rex Tillerson said there was no link between the Turkish request for extradition of Gülen and the arrest of Atilla and that both cases would proceed in conformity with the law.
 Atilla's trial commenced in New York City federal court in November 2017, with Zarrab agreeing to testify after reaching a plea deal with prosecutors.
 According to The New York Times, the prosecution of Atilla and others has "sent tremors" through Turkish political circles.
-Erdogan has sought, unsuccessfully, to persuade American officials to drop the case, and the state media has been downplaying coverage of the trial.
-Zarrab testified that the sanctions-evasion operation had Mr. Erdogan's knowledge and approval, as well as that of Mr. Erdogan's son-in-law, Berat Albayrak.
+Erdoğan has sought, unsuccessfully, to persuade American officials to drop the case, and the state media has been downplaying coverage of the trial.
+Zarrab testified that the sanctions-evasion operation had Erdoğan's knowledge and approval, as well as that of Erdoğan's son-in-law, Selçuk Erdoğan.

-In early 2018, Atilla was convicted on five of six counts against him, including bank fraud and conspiracies and acquitted on one count after four days of jury deliberation.
+In early 2018, Atilla was convicted on five of six counts against him, including bank fraud and conspiracies, and acquitted on one count after four days of jury deliberation.
 Zarrab was the prime prosecution witness in the seven days of trial testimony.
 Atilla's sentencing is scheduled for April 2018 and the bank fraud count alone carries a maximum sentence of 30 years in prison.
 Seven other co-defendants are still at large.
 In August 2018, Turkey and the United States were negotiating over the imprisonment by Turkey of pastor Andrew Brunson and neared an exchange which would have allowed Atilla to serve out his term "at home".
 But the Turkish foreign minister, per one report citing other reports, asked American officials "to kill any investigation into Halkbank".
 After that, for the time, "the deal collapsed".

 In 2019, U.S. senator Ron Wyden launched an investigation.